George Kell: Baseball career

 In college, Kell played for Arkansas State, where the baseball facility, Tomlinson Stadium–Kell Field, is named after him.

 Kell was a ten-time All-Star, batted over .300 nine times and topped the league's third basemen in assists and total chances four times and in fielding percentage seven times.

+Athletics

 Kell entered the leagues with the Philadelphia Athletics as a September call-up in the 1943 season.
 He appeared in one game on September 28, facing the St. Louis Browns as the starting third baseman and batted third.

 The next year, he would play 139 games for the Athletics, and Kell batted .268 while having 138 hits while receiving a few votes for MVP.
 It was the first season that he would finish in the top ten in at-bats per strikeout, going 22.3 at-bats per strikeout to finish 8th in the American League.
 The following year, he would improve by batting .272 with 154 hits (30 doubles).
-In 1946 Kell played 26 games with the Athletics before being traded to Detroit on May 18 for Barney McCosky.
-In the American League, he ranked in the top ten for batting average with .322 for the year (fourth) and on-base percentage with .372 (9th) alongside hits (168, 8th).
-Interestingly, he led the league in sacrifice hits with 15.
-He played 131 games at third base and led the league in putouts, assists, fielding percentage and double plays.